silversub/terraform/tutorials/install_redhat_openshift.md

    </tbody>
    </table>

-2. Prepare the master, infrastructure, and application nodes for the OpenShift installation and perform the disconnected installation of OpenShift on the nodes.
+2. Prepare the master, infrastructure, and application nodes for the OpenShift installation.
    ```
    make openshift
    ```